 How to change order status in WooCommerce

 Order status changes automatically after successful online payment.
 The first state of the order status is “Pending.”
-The payment gateway sends information to store that customer start a payment.
+The payment gateway sends information to the store where the customer starts a payment.
 The order status changes to “On hold.”
 If payment is successful, you will see “Processing” status.

 When the customer pays by bank transfer, it is necessary to change the order status manually.
 How to change the order status with the Woocommerce built-in Order Status Manager?